Anirudha152/COP290_C-Lab/README.md

-# COP290-C_LAB
+# COP290 C Lab

-## Team Members
-1. Anirudha Saraf (2023CS10806)
-2. Nishchay Patil (2023CS10269)
-3. Ayush Kumar Singh (2023CS10477)
+**Authors:** Anirudha Saraf, Ayush Kumar Singh, Nishchay Patil

 ## Assignment Description
-This repository contains the code for the C Lab Assignment for COP290 course.
 The assignment is to implement a simplified spreadsheet program in C similar to Excel.
 The program stores the matrix in memory with a scrollable viewport on display.
 It will support the below specified functions along with lazy evaluation and storing the data on the heap to maximise the efficiency and scalability of the program.

+The purpose of this assignment is to explore various design practices associated with C Programming as well as learning effective and safe memory management.
+It is significantly faster than excel at running heavily nested expressions, with long chains of cell dependencies consisting of simple expressions.

 The expressions that each cell can contain are:
 1. Value
     1. Constant